 There's no luxury like that for Miami, which will remain under siege with the bullying scandal simmering all around them.
-The actual football won't be easy either: the San Diego Chargers and Carolina Panthers await in the next two weeks before the Fins travel to play the New York Jets and Pittsburgh Steelers and return home against the New England Patriots.
+The actual football won't be easy either: the Chargers and Panthers await in the next two weeks before the Fins travel to play the Jets and Steelers and return home against the Patriots.

 When you're down two offensive lineman and Ryan Tannehill is the most-sacked quarterback in the NFL, you're setting yourself up for a difficult time on the offensive end of things.
 We saw that on Monday night when the Dolphins managed to run for 2 yards.